Meet the volunteers maintaining the Appalachian Trail

 But that hasn’t stopped the volunteers.
 Last fiscal year, the Potomac Appalachian Trail Club amassed 2,000 more volunteer hours than it did the year before the pandemic.

-Russel Riggs, one of those volunteers, is a Washington real estate lobbyist by trade and a trail maintainer by heart.
+Russell Riggs, one of those volunteers, is a Washington real estate lobbyist by trade and a trail maintainer by heart.
 He’s worked the Rose River Loop for 10 years.

 “I’ve gone out in all seasons, all kinds of weather, and every single time I’ve never regretted it because you always see something beautiful.”